ZixinMa27/cse15l-lab-reports/lab3.md

 ./written_2/travel_guides/berlitz1/WhereToIndia.txt:1228:        Singapore, the Peninsula in Hong Kong, and the Imperial in Tokyo.
 You
 ./written_2/travel_guides/berlitz1/WhereToMalaysia.txt:531:        Majestic Station Hotel.
 The High Court and Hong Kong and Shanghai Bank
 ```
+- Explanation: We search for pattern "Hong Kong" case sensitively within ./written_2/travel_guides/berlitz1/ directory files and display its line appear within the file.
+This is useful because we can easily locate the character, especially more convenient when searching large files.

 Input on directory and its output:
 ```